Montana Elk Hunting: The Complete Guide

 Overview: Why Montana

 Montana doesn’t hold the biggest elk herd in the West — that title belongs to Colorado.
-What Montana offers is a combination of factors that stack up differently for the serious elk hunter.
+But what Montana offers is a different kind of value, and it stacks up in ways that matter to the serious elk hunter.

 General tags that actually produce.
 Unlike states where general-season hunting means fighting crowds on picked-over public land, Montana’s general rifle season runs five full weeks across enormous hunting districts.
 A five-week season with general access means you can wait for weather, adjust your approach, and hunt elk that aren’t pressured into a nocturnal pattern by day three.